 Our graduates have found employment at numerous pharmacies, working for Alberta Health Services, community pharmacies, clinics, and businesses such as Safeway, Loblaws, Shoppers Drug Mart and Walmart.

-For more information about the career of pharmacy assistant, visit alis’ pharmacy assistant career information page on the Alberta Learning Information Service (ALIS) website.
+For more information on the career path of a pharmacy assistant, please visit the pharmacy assistant career information page on the Alberta Learning Information Service (ALIS) website.

 June 27, 2023 - Online Mornings

 July 25, 2023 - Online Evenings

 August 16, 2023 - Online Mornings

 FIND OUT MORE

 Fill out the form below for your FREE information package.